 8.1 – The Provincial or State Government shall be Administered by elected Executive State Ministers.

 8.2. - Executive ministers shall be elected “at large” by all citizens across the state by a perpetual electoral system.

 8.3 – The electoral system shall be operated by the Ministry of Citizens’ Legislation.

 8.4 – Citizens may decide to have more than one executive minister for any ministry, in that case, the top two, or more elected candidates would become a committee of ministers, for a particular ministry.

 8.5. – The Ministers’ duty shall be to introduce and implement legislation as decided by citizens, and to administer government’s operations, in accordance with the laws and statutes mandated by the citizens.

 8.6. – Ministers shall present, to the electorate, a yearly financial budget for their assigned ministry.
 This shall be discussed by the citizens and approved by referendum.

 a ) – Ministry of the Premier

-The Premier’s duty is: to assist other ministers with the Legislation of citizens’ initiatives decided by referendum, to symbolically represent the State, nationally and internationally. the Premier shall comply with all the statutes in accordance with a State’s Governance Act.
+The Premier’s duty is: to assist other ministers with the Legislation of citizens’ initiatives, to symbolically represent the State, nationally and internationally, to audit the government’s operations, to periodically publish a government’s progress report, and to comply with all other statutes in accordance with a State’s Governance Act.

 b ) – Ministry of Citizens’ Legislation